Gravity-Bridge/gravity-info-api/README.md

 ### /bridge_volume

-Provides weekly and daily volume information for [Gravity Bridge](https://etherscan.io/address/0xa4108aA1Ec4967F8b52220a4f7e94A8201F2D906#tokentxns).
+Provides monthly, weekly, and daily volume information for [Gravity Bridge](https://etherscan.io/address/0xa4108aA1Ec4967F8b52220a4f7e94A8201F2D906#tokentxns).
 The value of all bridged tokens is converted to USDC and summed.
 Units here are in whole USDC.
 This endpoint is updated once a day.

 - URL: `https://info.gravitychain.io:9000/bridge_volume`
 - Method: `GET`